edubskiy/typescript-framework/README.md

-# Think of it like mini view library that can show all typescript best patterns
+# Think of it like mini view library that can show typescript best patterns

 Example
 ```javascript